How to Get Rid of Carpet Beetles

 Now that you are armed with the knowledge needed to identify carpet beetles it is time to begin “Operation: Beetle Removal”.
 Follow the steps below and your home will be beetle free in no time.

 - Locate the source.
 Before you can remove any pest you first need to find out where they are most active and where they live.
-As we said above, carpet beetles are not very adventurous so they tend to live in dark places close to their chosen food source such as beneath or inside of furniture, in cabinets which store dry food and at the edge of carpets.
-Look for damaged areas and you will find the carpet beetles nearby.
+As we said above, carpet beetles are not very adventurous so they tend to live in dark places close to their chosen food source such as beneath or inside furniture, in cabinets that store dry food and at the edge of carpets.
+Look for damaged areas and you will find carpet beetles nearby.

 - Unleash the might of your vacuum.
 Once you have located the source, or sources, of your carpet beetle infestation the first thing you should do is vacuum the area thoroughly, following this vacuum the rest of your home.
-Next, vacuum every part of your upholstered furniture (sofas, armchairs, etc) that cannot be machine washed, be sure to use the appropriate attachments to vacuum in the hard to reach places.
+Next, vacuum every part of your upholstered furniture (sofas, armchairs, etc) that cannot be machine washed, be sure to use the appropriate attachments to vacuum in the hard-to-reach places.
 You will need to vacuum your home meticulously at least once a day until the infestation is removed.

 - Use Boric acid powder.
 Boric acid is to insects what holy water is to vampires.
-There are very few insects which do not die upon contact with boric acid, thankfully carpet beetles are susceptible to this insect-apocalypse causing product.
+There are very few insects that do not die upon contact with boric acid, thankfully carpet beetles are susceptible to this insect-apocalypse-causing product.
 Sprinkle boric acid liberally on your carpet and vacuum it up after two or three hours, this will kill the beetles, larvae, and eggs.
 Warning: boric acid might cause unwanted effects on your pets, so you better keep them away from the cleaned area for a few hours or so.

 - Get rid of infested clothing.
 If you have found evidence of extensive carpet beetle damage on one or more pieces of clothing it is best to throw them away.
 Although you may be tempted to keep such items there may be carpet beetles or their eggs hidden within the fabric, disregarding this possibility is likely to prolong the infestation.

 - Wash everything.
-Every piece of machine washable fabric should be washed in hot, soapy water, this includes clothing, towels, bedding, cushion covers, and curtains.
+Every piece of machine-washable fabric should be washed in hot, soapy water, this includes clothing, towels, bedding, cushion covers, and curtains.
 Machine wash these items on the highest temperature setting and laundry detergent.
 To be sure that your carpets are no longer harbouring these destructive beetles, it is advisable to either shampoo your carpets with hot water or use a steam cleaner.

 - Release your inner hunter.
 Place insect traps around the infested as well as suspected areas after cleaning.
 Most traps will work but pheromone glue is recommended as you will be able to see whether or not you successfully removed the entire infestation.

 - Replace natural linens with synthetic sheets.
 If you want to go fully radical, you can substitute all your natural fibre textiles with synthetic ones.
 The natural materials contain keratin, which is a tasty protein for all insects that dine on clothes, carpet beetles included.
-Keratin is abundant in hair, so it comes with no wonder that items made from wool or leather are an easy prey.
+Keratin is abundant in hair, so it comes with no wonder that items made from wool or leather are easy prey.
 Cutting the carpet mites from the food source can force them to leave forever.